exasol/database-migration/README.md

 ### Oracle
 When importing from Oracle, you have two options.
 You could import via JDBC or the  native Oracle interface (OCI).
 - OCI: Log in to EXAoperation.
 Go to *Configuration -> Software*.
 Download the instant client from Oracle and select it at `Software Update File`.
-Click `Submit` to upload.
+Click `Submit` to upload, see [Oracle OCI](https://docs.exasol.com/db/latest/loading_data/connect_sources/oracle.htm#OracleOCI).

   Create a connection:
   ``` SQL